-B. Create some atmosphere.
+C. Create some atmosphere.

 Whether you’re up for a house party or a quiet night alone, Google Assistant can help you set the right mood.
 Start by asking Google to dim the lights, turn down the thermostat, and turn up the music.

 Google Assistant can understand up to three commands in a single sentence as long as you say ”and” between the commands.
 Try saying, “Hey Google, play some pop music and set the volume to 75% and stop playing in 20 minutes.”
 You can also create routines to control multiple things at once in the Google Home app.

 We’ve all gone through this—you buy some camping equipment or a secret present for a friend and store it away only to forget where it is when you need it.
 Google Assistant can help you remember where it is.

 Just ask, “Hey Google, remember that Karen’s gift is in the hallway closet upstairs.”
 If you need help jogging your memory later on, you can ask Google where it is.